rotimi-best/polar-nuxt/README.md

-# Nuxt Minimal Starter
+# Polar Nuxt Demo

-Look at the [Nuxt documentation](https://nuxt.com/docs/getting-started/introduction) to learn more.
+This is a demo of how to use Polar with Nuxt and this implementation uses the `sandbox` environment.

 ## Setup